daskelly/academic_website2/content/authors/admin/_index.md

 - Visitors
 ---

 I am a biologist and data scientist who uses single cell functional genomics to understand the genetic basis of complex traits.
-I utilize genetically diverse model organism populations together with my expertise in statistical and quantitative genetics to reveal novel biological insights.
+I utilize genetically diverse model organism populations together with the methodology of statistical and quantitative genetics to reveal novel mechanistic insights into the biology of these traits.
 My background and interests include cancer, cardiovascular disease, diabetes, and obesity/metabolic disorders.